mmistakes/so-simple-theme/_mnprdocs/cutout.md

 	<figcaption>Varying outer bevel shadow between 0.0 and 3.0</figcaption>
 </figure>

 - _Gradient Shade_: defines the intensity of the gradient shading effect.
-The gradient shading is a dark gradient overlaid on the image and oriented towards the direction of the light.
+The gradient shading is a light-to-dark gradient overlaid on the image and oriented towards the direction of the light.
 <figure class="pull-center">
 	<video autoplay loop muted playsinline>
 	  <source src="/images/MNPRX/cutout/gradientShade.mp4" type="video/mp4">